TJ231IT/Active-Directory-Project/README.md

 After it was done installing, the machine needed to restart.
 Once it was restarted, the Active Directory resources were ready to use.
 I verified this by making sure the Active Directory Administrative Center showed up in the windows search bar:
 ![Screenshot 2025-06-16 132515](https://github.com/user-attachments/assets/702f042d-62c2-417a-851c-320ab10fc344)

-I was able to create a new user in the ACtive Directory Users and Computers.
+I was able to create a new user in the Active Directory Users and Computers.
 From here, I could create users, change/reset passwords, and even unlock/disable users.
 ![Screenshot 2025-06-16 184808](https://github.com/user-attachments/assets/a0965daa-9219-46d1-87e1-60539c4e0876)

-I decided to create a User named James Bond with the username jbond.
+I decided to create a user named James Bond with the username jbond.
 Bond will be the user that can access the Test Machiine.
 I was also able to create a temporary password, and enabled it so Bond would have to create a new password after logging on.
 ![Screenshot 2025-06-16 132849](https://github.com/user-attachments/assets/8b65c9ec-2d9b-4b90-a618-844d064bb617)

-After Creating the user, it was time to sign in as tht user through rdp on the Test Machine.
+After creating the user, it was time to sign in as that user through rdp on the Test Machine.
 On my first attempt, I wasn't able to sign in as James bond on the the Test Machine.
 I was given this error:
 ![Screenshot 2025-06-16 152330](https://github.com/user-attachments/assets/d060472e-3f74-4ed0-9916-1f1eb35bd45e)

 To fix this, I did some research online and found out how to fix it.
 In the Remote Desktop Connection properties on the Test Machine, I was able to allow jbond as a user in the domain who can remote access the device.